-There are several species of protected bird species that occasionally use MBNMS, including the endangered California condor, California least tern, and short-tailed albatross.
+There are several species of protected bird species that are rarely observed in MBNMS, including the California least tern and short-tailed albatross, and were therefore not included in the USFWS consultation.
+The marbled murrelet and western snowy plover are described below.
 In addition, designated critical habitat for the threatened marbled murrelet and western snowy plover overlaps with the action area.